szorfein/dots/README.md

       sound = "pulseaudio"
       web = "librewolf"

 You can also configure whitch GPU driver should be installed with keyword.
-Only `intel_gen7`, `intel` or `nouveau` are supported for now, see option [dotfiles_gpu_driver](https://github.com/szorfein/ansible-collection-desktop/tree/main/roles/dotfiles#role-variables).
+Only `intel_gen7`, `intel` or `nouveau` are supported for now, see option [dotfiles_gpu_driver](https://github.com/szorfein/ansible-collection-desktop/tree/main/roles/dotfiles#role-variables), also [The SwayFX project does not officially support proprietary NVIDIA drivers.](https://github.com/WillPower3309/swayfx/issues/177)

     [data]
       gpu = "intel"